Michael A. Lebowitz

-Michael A. Lebowitz is a Marxist economist and Professor Emeritus of Economics at Simon Fraser University in Vancouver, Canada.
+Michael A. Lebowitz (November 27, 1937 – April 19, 2023) was a Marxist economist and professor emeritus of Economics at Simon Fraser University in Vancouver, Canada.

 Early life

-He was born in Newark, New Jersey in the United States on 27 November 1937 to Louis Lebowitz (machinist) and Dora Lebowitz (bookkeeper).
-Ten years later, his family moved to Passaic, N.J, where he completed public school in 1955.
-He studied economics and marketing at the School of Commerce of New York University at night while working days at Federal Pioneer Electric (FPE) as a statistical clerk and then market research analyst.
-Graduating cum laude with a BS in 1960, he went on to do graduate work in economics (with an emphasis upon economic history) at the University of Wisconsin in Madison, Wisconsin, earning a Masters degree in 1964.
+He was born in Newark, New Jersey, on 27 November 1937 to Louis Lebowitz (machinist) and Dora Lebowitz (bookkeeper).
+Ten years later, his family moved to Passaic, New Jersey, where he completed public school in 1955.
+He studied economics and marketing at the New York University School of Commerce at night while working days at Federal Pioneer Electric (FPE) as a statistical clerk and then market research analyst.
+Graduating cum laude with a BS in 1960, he went on to do graduate work in economics (with an emphasis upon economic history) at the University of Wisconsin–Madison, earning a master's degree in 1964.

 Career

-In 1965, without completing his doctoral thesis, he took a job to teach economics and economic history at the new university in British Columbia, Canada, Simon Fraser University, where he specialized in teaching Marxist Economics and Comparative Economic Systems until his retirement in 2000 as Professor Emeritus.
+In 1965, without completing his doctoral thesis, he took a job to teach economics and economic history at the new university in British Columbia, Canada, Simon Fraser University, where he specialized in teaching Marxist Economics and Comparative Economic Systems until his retirement in 2000 as professor emeritus.